openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

       // do something
     }

-A class can define a getter, a setter or both.
+A class can define a getter, a setter, or both.
 If both a getter and a setter are defined, then they must have the same accessor modifiers.
 Otherwise, a :index:`compile-time error` occurs.

-Accessors can be backed by a private field (as in the example above) or not.
+Accessors can be backed by a private field (as in the example above), or have no such backing.

 .. index::
    accessor